SiaFoundation/app-sia-x/README.md

 hashes, and use those signatures to construct valid transactions.
 The Sia app is the most secure method currently available for performing these actions.

+This code also serves as a walkthrough for writing your own Ledger Nano S app.
+The code is heavily commented and describes both the high-level architecture and low-level implementation details of Nano S app development.
+Begin by reading `src/main.c`, and the comments will tell you which files to read next.

 No binaries are provided at this time.
 To build and install the Sia app on your Ledger Nano S, follow Ledger's [setup instructions](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html).